segmentation-fault/davies-inversion/README.md

 # davies-inversion
-This Matlab function performs the numerical inversion of a symbolic expression representing a Characteristic function of a discrete distribution, and outputs the discrete CDF over a custom range.
+These Matlab functions perform the numerical inversion of a symbolic expression representing a Characteristic function of a discrete/continuous distribution, and outputs the discrete/continuous CDF over a custom range.
 Files:
+- Davies_inversion_discrete.m : Function performing the inversion for discrete RVs
+- example_discrete.m : Script demonstrating how to use the function for discrete RVs
-- Davies_inversion.m : Actual function performing the inversion
+- Davies_inversion_continuous.m : Function performing the inversion for continuous RVs
-- HOWTO.m : Script demonstrating how to use the function.
+- example_continuous.m : Script demonstrating how to use the function for continuous RVs.

  It needs the Matlab (R) Symbolic Toolbox.
-Tested on Matlab r2016b.
+Tested on Matlab r2016b and r2017b.

    Copyright (C) 2017  Antonio Franco